greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 1. Set up the LDAP server with the database users/roles to be authenticated via LDAP.
 2. On the database:
     1. Verify that the database users to be authenticated via LDAP exist on the database.
 LDAP is only used for verifying username/password pairs, so the roles should exist in the database.
-    2. Update the `pg_hba.conf` file in the `$MASTER_DATA_DIRECTORY` to use LDAP as the authentication method for the respective users.
+    2. Update the `pg_hba.conf` file in the `$COORDINATOR_DATA_DIRECTORY` to use LDAP as the authentication method for the respective users.
 Note that the first entry to match the user/role in the `pg_hba.conf` file will be used as the authentication mechanism, so the position of the entry in the file is important.
     3. Reload the server for the `pg_hba.conf` configuration settings to take effect \(`gpstop -u`\).

 Specify the following parameter `auth-options`.